aklump/post_commit/README.md

 ### GitHub: Register Web Hook

 1. Log in to your server and `cd` to the logs directory.
-1. Begin a log monitor like so`tail -f orders.txt`.
-When you save your webhook, you should see content appended to this, something like, which indicates things are working correctly.
+1. Begin monitoring the _orders.txt_ log using `tail -f orders.txt`.
+When you save your webhook below, you should see content appended--a new order--which indicates things are working correctly.
+It will resemble:

+        $ tail -f orders.txt
         origin user: aklump
         repo: aklump/post_commit
         branch: *